-Let me tell you, Secret Beach Siargao may not be a secret any more.
-But is no doubt hidden away in one of the most stunning coastal landscapes that we have ever lais eyes on.
+Let me tell you, Secret beach Siargao may not be a secret any more.
+But is no doubt hidden away in one of the most tunning coastal landscapes that we have ever lais eyes on.

 The waves are consistent and not too big and most importantly it wasn’t as crowded as Cloud 9 in General Luna.
 I would say if you’re thinking of taking surfing lessons, head over to Secret Beach Siargao.

 Most likely you will love it first sight.